Walter Taffet: Critical reviews

 "Walter Taffet" received extremely positive reviews from critics.
 Alan Sepinwall of HitFix wrote, "As a rookie Americans director, Emmerich acquitted himself well throughout the hour, but particularly in the sequence where Martha realizes that Aderholt, Gaad and Stan have discovered the bug she planted in Gaad's office on behalf of Clark."

 Erik Adams of The A.V.
 Club gave the episode an "A" grade and praised Emmerich's directing, "He acquits himself marvelously, probably because he's working off such a strong template.
 It also helps that Emmerich was handed season three's second firecracker of an episode."
-Laura Hudson of Vulture gave the episode a 3 star rating out of 5 and wrote, "This season of The Americans has often felt ominously smooth, as though its characters were in the midst of a slow-motion fishtail toward some unknown catastrophe.
+Laura Hudson of Vulture wrote, "This season of The Americans has often felt ominously smooth, as though its characters were in the midst of a slow-motion fishtail toward some unknown catastrophe.
 I suspect that later, when we look back, this will be the episode where things really start to turn."